 2Why was UCA Created?

-The mission of UCA is to promote the socio-economic development of Central Asia’s mountain societies, while at the same time helping the diverse peoples of the region to preserve and draw upon their rich cultural traditions and heritages as assets for the future.
+The mission of UCA is to promote the social and economic development of Central Asia, particularly its mountain communities, by offering an internationally recognised standard of higher education, and enabling the peoples of the region to preserve their rich cultural heritage as assets for the future.

 His Highness the Aga Khan, a direct lineal descendant of the Prophet Muhammad, through his daughter Fatima and her husband Ali bin Abu Talib, the Prophet’s cousin, is the 49th hereditary Imam, or spiritual leader of the Shia Ismaili Muslim community.
 The Ismailis are a culturally diverse community spread across the globe, including South and Central Asia, China, the Middle East, Iran, Sub-Saharan Africa, Western Europe and North America.
 A statesman and philanthropist, His Highness the Aga Khan represents a centuries-old tradition of leadership associated with his office to encourage human development through individual self-fulfillment as the key to social harmony and progress.
 The Aga Khan is the founder and Chancellor of The Aga Khan University (AKU) in Karachi, Pakistan, the first private university in the country.
 Founded in 1983, AKU is now a thriving academic and training institution with a range of facilities and programmes.
 His Highness the Aga Khan is also the founder of the Aga Khan Development Network (AKDN).

 8What is AKDN and how does it relate to UCA?